 Non-slip additives for coated garage floors

 The most recommended additive to create a non-slip surface for epoxy, garage floor paint, and other garage floor coatings is ground polymer grit such as Shark Grip.
+You can find it here at Amazon.
 This grit consists of very small micronized polymer beads that are soft to the feet and skin.
 It becomes translucent when added to a coating and will create very small bumps for grip when mixed into the final top coat of your floor.

 Because the grit from products such as Shark Grip is so small, it works well with a thin floor coating such as polyurethane.
 It also works well with a thinner water based epoxy like Rust-Oleum and Quikrete products which you can get from home improvement centers.